-- Index to Wills (1847-1894)
+- Indexes to Wills (1847-1894)

-- Index to Inventories, Book B (1862-1890)
+- Inventories, Book B (1862-1890)

-- Index to Annual Returns, Inventories, Sales, Estates, 1859-1863
+- Annual Returns, Inventories, Sales, Estates, 1859-1863

-- Index to Annual Returns, Inventories, Sales, Estates, 1866-1872
+- Annual Returns, Inventories, Sales, Estates, 1866-1872

-- Index to Annual Returns, Inventories, Sales, Estates, 1872-1883Note: All of the images in Will Book A were not included because they were too faded to read.
+Online Images of Hart County Wills (1862-1866)Note: All of the images in Will Book A were not included because they were too faded to read.
 Testators: Barr, William;; Black, Robert; Bobo, Burrell; Bowen, Thomas; Bowers, William; Brewer, John; Bruce, Robert; Carnes, Halaway; Carnes, Wells; Clark, John; Cunningham, Franklin; Cunningham, Joseph; Dickinson, John; Dooly, William; Durkey, Malinda; Fleming, Peter; Gaines, William; Goss, Amos; Hendrick, Jesse; Hickman, Middleton; Holland, Thomas; McCurry, John; McMullers, William; Misch, John; Pinson, Sterling; Ray, Thomas; Rice, Francis; Shiflet, John; Smith, Jessie; Teasley, Braly; Tyner, Tollman; Walden, William; White, Essie or Eppy